basecamp/kamal/README.md

     host: ssh://root@192.168.0.1
 ```

-Note: You must have Docker running on the remote host being used as a builder.

 ### Using native builder when multi-arch isn't needed

-If you're developing on the same architecture as the one you're deploying on, you can speed up the build a lot by forgoing a multi-arch image.
-This can be done by configuring the builder like so:
+If you're developing on the same architecture as the one you're deploying on, you can speed up the build by forgoing both multi-arch and remote building:

 ```yaml
 builder:
   multiarch: false
 ```

+This is also a good option if you're running MRSK from a CI server that shares architecture with the deployment servers.

 ### Using build secrets for new images

 Some images need a secret passed in during build time, like a GITHUB_TOKEN to give access to private gem repositories.
-This can be done by having the secret in ENV, then referencing it like so in the configuration:
+This can be done by having the secret in ENV, then referencing it in the builder configuration:

 ```yaml
 builder: